Skip to content

 Municipal Services Cost Comparison with Household Costs

-The Annual Citizens Report contains a summary of key financial data [PDF, 926KB] for the District of Maple Ridge each year.
-Here are pages 24 to 31 of the 2011 Citizens report that outline various aspects of the District's financial position.
-This year as part of the discussion on the 2013-2017 Financial Plan there was some discussion about the services the District provides versus other household spending.
-The graph on the top of page 29 outlines the monthly cost of Municipal Services compared to other common household costs.top
+Each year the annual Citizens Report contains a summary of key financial data [PDF, 649KB] which outlines various aspects of the District's financial position.
+The graph on the top of page 23 outlines the monthly cost of Municipal Services compared to other common household costs.top

 Building or Remodelling